The PE Department

 Physical Education is available at GCSE in Years 10 and 11 and has proven to be a popular examination choice.
 It’s a rewarding subject for the students who learn the importance of working in a team with a positive ethos.
-During the course areas studied include cardiovascular, respiratory, muscular and skeletal systems, influences, methods of training, dietary requirements and the benefits of taking part in physical activities.
-For further information about the PE Curriculum, please click here.
+During the course areas studied include Applied anatomy and physiology, movement analysis, physical training, health, fitness, well-being, sports psychology and socio-cultural differences.

 We offer an extensive range of extra- curricular activities every lunchtime, which include inter-form competitions and after school clubs and inter-school fixtures in cups, tournaments and block fixtures which cover a number of sports including football, netball, basketball and rounders.
 Physical Education plays an important role in links with the community through working with the School Games programme and plays a vital part in the educational, recreational and cultural aspects of school life.

-The Sports Leader Award is available for those students taking GCSE PE which covers communication skills, fair play and organizational skills.
+The Go Lead Award is available for those students taking GCSE PE which covers communication skills, fair play and organizational skills.
 Sports Leaders will be given the opportunities to demonstrate their skills by leading sessions for children from our feeder schools.